 MAT has been shown to help individuals manage withdrawal symptoms and cravings, and increase chances of sustained abstinence from prescription opioids or heroin.
 When the right type of medication is combined with the evidence-based treatment we offer at High Focus Centers, it has also been shown to reduce the chances of relapse.

-Approaches that utilize medication assisted treatment are often highly individualized to combines behavioral therapy with specific types of medication.
+Approaches that utilize medication-assisted treatment are often highly individualized to combine behavioral therapy with specific types of medication.
 The purpose of this type of program is to treat opioid-specific substance abuse disorders while also using therapeutic interventions to get the root cause of the addiction, and ultimately helping patients lead more purpose-driven lives.
 The combination of therapy and medication has been shown to be very effective in treating opioid dependency.
-M.A.T. services can be provided in many levels of care, including:
+MAT services can be provided in many levels of care, including:

 - Partial care

 - Intensive outpatient care